 |[Level 2] Pirate Gold Coin|

 |[Level 2] Conch Shell Ornament||Rock Salt Ingot x50

 |[Level 2] Balanced Stone Pagoda|

 Items to Store for Epheria Carrack

-Once you have completed the questline, you can begin to get dailies that will give you materials towards your Epheria Caravel.
+Once you have completed the questline, you can begin to get dailies that will give you materials for your Epheria Caravel.

-Each quest will give you an item which you use to gain a random follow up quest.
+Each quest will give you an item that you use to gain a random follow-up quest.
 This will reward you with 50% of the materials for your Epheria Caravel so keep hold of them.
-Make sure you do not delete the Letter she gives to you or abandon the follow up quest!
+Make sure you do not delete the Letter she gives to you or abandon the follow-up quest!